 The new Chinese dietary guidelines – what do they really say on meat consumption and sustainability?

 In this blog-post Lucy Luo, programme director at the organisation JUCCCE (Joint US-China Collaboration on Clean Energy), comments on the 2016 update of the Chinese dietary guidelines.
 The advice has received quite a lot of media attention and has been described as encouraging a reduction in meat consumption of 50%.
 In this post, Lucy explains the new dietary advice, what they actually recommend, comparing it to the previous advice of 2007, and gives her views on their potential for helping shift diets in China in a more healthy and sustainable direction.
-See also FCRN's summary of the new guidelines.

 The focus of JUCCCE is on how China uses and manages energy.
 It achieves the objectives of its programs by leveraging high profile corporate and government networks that share the vision of a green China.
 It was founded in 2007 with a mission to accelerate the greening of China through international collaboration.
 JUCCCE catalyses transformative change in the greening of China by convening coalitions of cross-border and cross-sector influencers around precise collaborative action with the goal of triggering tipping points in sustainable energy, urbanization and consumption.